MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ## Get started

 This example is a treemap that has a hierarchy made up of territory, city, postal code, and store name.
-The default chart looks at total units sold this year by territory.
+The treemap, before drilling, shows the total amount of units sold this year by territory.
 Territory is the top level of the hierarchy.
-Find this information in the **Filters** menu on the action bar.
+The **Filter** menu shows the territories of Kentucky and Tennessee selected.

 ![Screenshot of the treemap.
 The filters and drill features are outlined.](./media/end-user-drill/power-bi-treemap.png)